HSBNE-Archive/Policy/Rules/Rules.md

 36. #### Notice of general meeting

+    1. General Meetings happen every second Tuesday from the date of the last AGM.
-    1. Any member may initiate a general meeting of the association by raising an agenda item on the group public communication medium.
+    2. Any member may add to the agenda of a general meeting by raising the agenda item on the official communications medium of the association
-    2. The secretary must assemble agenda items, and select a suitable date for the meeting, and give at least 5 days notice of the meeting to each member of the association for all items, financial or otherwise.
-    3. If the secretary is unable or unwilling to call the meeting, another member of the management committee must call the meeting.
-    4. The management committee may decide the way in which the notice must be given.

-        1. Initially, and unless the management committee decides otherwise, notice of meetings shall be by electronic mailing (hackerspace_brisbane@googlegroups.com) list and Google™ calendar.
+    3. Non Financial agenda items have no notice period, and may be announced verbally during a meeting.
+    5. Financial agenda items must be announced to the official communications medium of the association with 5 days notice.

-    5. However, notice of the following meetings must be given in writing ( email is acceptable) -
+    6. Notice of the following meetings must be given in writing ( email is acceptable) -

         1.  a meeting called to hear and decide the appeal of a person against